 This is speaking from my own experience, but for me, it was about reassuring my husband that it didn’t change the way I felt about him.
 It didn’t change the way I valued our love and our marriage.
 This was a partner relationship that I saw as a win-win, 50/50 situation where we were both equally contributing no matter what the number was.
 It didn’t matter.
 It mattered that we were both trying to contribute.
 It’s having that conversation that wouldn’t change your affection, your love, how much you value them, and how much you view them in the relationship and the family.

 Having that conversation can alleviate that fear of, “What if I’m not seen as enough?”
 That’s ultimately what it comes down to.
 That’s a fear of not being enough.
 Those can be tackled by good communication and having heart-to-heart with your significant other from the very beginning.
-I don’t know if you’ve got that vibe, but the number one step when preparing your marriage or your relationship for CRNA school is open communication.
+I don’t know if you’ve got that vibe, but the number one step when preparing your marriage or your relationship to survive CRNA school is open communication.
 Sometimes money tends to be what a lot of people are scared of.

 Secondly, ask them how they feel about it.
 Not in the sense that you need their permission for the most part, but in the sense that you care about their opinions.
 I’m not saying that you need to ask for permission.
 I sure as heck don’t like the feeling I need to ask for permission because I should do what I want.
 It’s not about that.
 It’s about, “How do you feel about this?”
 Dig into if there are any limiting beliefs that they may have about it.
 That’s when you can have these open discussions and alleviate those fears right in the open.
 How do they feel about it?Having open communication is the first step when preparing your marriage or relationship for CRNA school.
 Click To Tweet